 The fading process can be relatively quick, and you may notice a difference within 4-6 weeks.
 It also somewhat breaks down earlier when comparing it with other natural fibres.

-Cotton: Cotton has been used for centuries and is a durable and inexpensive rug material.
+Cotton: The material has been used for centuries and is a durable and inexpensive rug material.
 Cotton rugs do hold their colour, but an inferior dye palate or method may be used to keep the manufacturing cost down.
-Cotton rugs will fade over time; however, not as fast jute.
+Rugs with cotton will fade over time; however, not as fast as jute.

 Naturally dyed rugs and synthetically dyed rugs suffer equally from solar fading.
 Colours fade unevenly, and wool and cotton dry out and become brittle over a long period.
 Wool has the most prolonged longevity due to the lanolin in the fibre.